-An employee who is called back to work in the same day will receive a minimum of two (2) hours' pay at the appropriate rate.
+An employee who is called back to work in the same day will receive a minimum of two (2) hours' pay, subject to clause 8.09, at the appropriate rate.

-- 8.06 When there is a temporary shortage of work within a given workday in a specific classification, the Employer may employ the affected employees in another classification at the rate of pay of their usual specified classification provided the employee is qualified to do the required work. - 8.07 If the shortage of work is for a period longer than the day outlined in Article 8.06 above, the employee may be given the option to work in another classification, for which they are qualified, instead of being laid off.
-The employee will be paid the rate for the new classification.
-This will be recorded in writing signed by the Employer, the employee and the Steward. - 8.08 The parties agree that the wage rates in the Wage Schedules effective April 2, 2023 are subject to negotiation.
-These negotiations will take place prior to November, 2023.
+- 8.05 When there is a temporary shortage of work within a given work day in a specific classification, the Employer may employ the affected Employees in another classification at the rate of pay of their usual specified classification provided the Employee is qualified to do the required work. - 8.06 If the shortage of work is for a period longer than three days, the Employee may be given the option to work in another classification, for which they are qualified, instead of being sent home or laid off.
+The Employee will be paid the rate for the new classification.
+This will be recorded in writing signed by the Employer, the Employee and the Steward.
+It is the intention of this clause that the Employee be given the opportunity, but not the obligation, to accept work at a rate that is lower than the rate that their certifications would otherwise entitle them to receive, at the Employees option. - 8.07 The parties agree that the wage rates in the Wage Schedules effective January 31, 2021 are subject to negotiation.
+These negotiations will take place prior to January 1, 2022.
 If the parties do not conclude an agreement before that time, all terms and conditions will be retroactive to the aforementioned date once the parties have come to an agreement.
-If the parties cannot come to an agreement, either party may refer the matter to arbitration as per Article 23 of this agreement.
+If the parties cannot come to an agreement, either party may refer the matter to arbitration as per Article 23 of this agreement. - 8.08 Wage Review